Human-in-the-loop Embodied Intelligence with Interactive Simulation Environment for Surgical Robot Learning: Materials and Methods

-To develop an authentic human interaction in the simulator, providing the rendered scene with high visual realism is of extreme importance as it is the direct and the only feedback for human perception.
-In this regard, based on our previously developed simulator, we propose a novel rendering framework to generate realistic scenes which can further improve the visualization results of the simulation.
-In specific, we adopt the phong shading~\cite{bishop1986fast} model in the scene to simulate the lighting reflection and diffusion of the whole virtual environment.
-Compared to the traditional rendering pipeline~\cite{gouraud1971continuous} using texture, normal maps and specular maps to control the realism of the scene, our adopted method is more similar to the physics of the real world.
-Moreover, the traditional way of simulating lighting sources is using directional light or ambient models, which are not consistent with the endoscope lighting source that adopts fiber optic guided external light.
-To simulate this kind of lighting condition, the spotlight model is leveraged, which can achieve a realistic simulation of surgical robot endoscope lighting.
+Specifically, we rewrote the underlying rendering interface of PyBullet so that it can support conversion of the properties of assets, such as pose, texture, and material from PyBullet data format to Panda3D readable format, and then pass them to Panda3D for rendering.
+We adopt the phong shading~\cite{bishop1986fast} model from Panda3D to simulate the lighting reflection and diffusion of the whole virtual environment.
+Compared to the traditional rendering pipeline~\cite{gouraud1971continuous} using texture, normal maps and specular maps to control the realism of the scene, the adopted one is more similar to the physics of the real world.
+Moreover, the traditional way of simulating lighting sources is using directional light or ambient models.
+They are inconsistent with the endoscope light which adopts fiber optic cable to guide external light sources to the end of the endoscopy and emit an intensive cone beam directionally toward the area of interest (surgical scene).
+To simulate this kind of lighting condition, the spotlight model, which can replicate this effect by focusing the light in a particular direction with field-of-view, is leveraged to achieve a realistic simulation of surgical robot endoscope lighting.
 In addition, shadow mapping is enabled to simulate the light occlusion and visualize the projected shadow.
 Last but not least, the previous rendering engine will produce images with an obvious aliasing effect which can affect the human perceptual experience to a large degree.
 As a result, we enable the anti-aliasing in the rendering pipeline for a more natural visualization.
-The comparison of the visualization results is shown in Fig.~\ref{Fig::render}, which demonstrates the proposed method can generate more realistic images in terms of lighting, shadow, reflection and fidelity.
+The comparison of the visualization results is shown in Fig.~\ref{Fig::render}, which demonstrates the proposed method can generate more realistic visualizations in terms of lighting, shadow, reflection and fidelity.
+Finally, in the spirit of user-friendliness, we further leverage Panda3D to develop an graphical user interface (GUI) (as illustrated in Fig.~\ref{Fig::overview}, Monitor).
+It allows trainee to conveniently select different surgical training task in a panel through clicking the ``play" button, and exit the task through ``exit" button, which can be flexibly further extended and customized as needed.